audeering/audformat/README.rst

 audformat
 =========

-Specification and reference implementation of **AudFormat**.
+Specification and reference implementation of **audformat**.

-AudFormat is intended to store media data, such as audio or video, together with corresponding annotations in a pre-defined way.
+audformat is intended to store media data, such as audio or video, together with corresponding annotations in a pre-defined way.
-An AudFormat database is a folder that contains the binary data together with a header YAML file and one or several CSV files storing the annotations.
+An audformat database is a folder that contains media files together with a header YAML file and one or several files storing the annotations.

-An AudFormat database is represented as a ``audformat.Database`` object and can be loaded with ``audformat.Database.load()`` or written to disk with
+An audformat database is represented as a ``audformat.Database`` object and can be loaded with ``audformat.Database.load()`` or written to disk with